-Departments of Agriculture, Cooperation and Farmer's Welfare, Urban Development, Rural Development and Ministries of Drinking Water and Sanitation; Housing and Urban Poverty Alleviation; Road, Transport and Highways and New and Renewable Energy are among major gainers in social sectors and related sectors.
-Major thrust for development based on infrastructure and housing projects in both rural and urban areas is clearly evident.
+Departments of Agriculture, Cooperation and Farmer's Welfare, Urban Development, Rural Development and Ministries of Drinking Water and Sanitation; Housing and Urban Poverty Alleviation; Road, Transport and Highways and New and Renewable Energy are among the major gainers in social sectors and related sectors.
+A major thrust towards development based on infrastructure and housing projects in both rural and urban areas is clearly evident.

-Table 2.3: Total Expenditure by Select Ministries (in Rs.
-Crore)
+Table 2.3: Total Expenditure by Select Ministries (Rs. crore)